sakshamhere/Security/Concepts/Active_Directory/Active_Directory_Attacks&Misconfigurations.md

 - If we dont have domain user access/intial foothold then there is no way to find users disabled for pre-auth, we can only guess credentials.
 - If we already have domain user/intial foothold then we can use an LDAP query to find users in the domain without Kerberos pre-authentication.

+## Kerberosting
+######

+In Kerberos auth user asks for a (service ticket) ST from KDC, for this user needs to present a valid TGT (Ticket Granting Ticket) along with SPN (Service Principal Name) of the service it want to access.

+The ST is encrypted with the requested service account's NT hash.
+If an attacker has a valid TGT and knows a service (SPN), he can request a ST for this service and crack it offline later in an attempt to retrieve that service account's password.
+This is Kerberosing.

+This requires an attacker to have access to a domain account prior to performing any Kerberoasting activity.

+Kerberosting can only be perfomed for accounts that have SPN, only for these account service ticket is encrypted with password hash.
+These are often computer accounts and service accounts that are associated with a service like MS SQL.
+However, normal user accounts can have a SPN as well.
+These are the core targets of a Kerberoasting attack.

+Attacker can query to find all such account ie kerberostable account, using Kerberoasting tools out there like `Rubeus`, `Invoke-Kerberoast`, and Impackets `GetUsersSPNs.py`.

+NOTE:

+Kerberosting is useless for machine accuonts and service accounts,  due to the strong password management on such accounts.
+Computer account passwords are updated every 30 days, by default, and contain a 120 unicode character password.
+Similarly, managed service accounts have passwords that are managed by AD and have similar password age and length requirements that computer accounts have.

+Kerberosting focus on user accounts with atleast one SPN , specially admin accounts, since they probably have human-defined passwords.

+Once hash is obtained, Hashcat and JohnTheRipper can then be used to try cracking the hash